 Education for Our Times

 The WE Immersion program is designed in response to a question: How do we educate for our times?
 If we were to distill the answer down to a single word, it would be relationship.
 The Immersion aims to enrich relationships with self, others and earth, in order to cultivate responses to today’s world born from a place of interdependence and belonging.
 The Immersion’s experiential “relational learning” model is rooted in ancient human traditions and our own biological knowing.
-Please be sure to read the Program Overview and Core Curriculum pages for a deeper look into this unique learning opportunity.
+Please be sure to read the Relational Education and Core Curriculum pages for a deeper look into this unique learning opportunity.

 WE firmly believe that the competencies generated within the Beyond Boundaries track of the Weaving Earth Immersion are of critical value to the future we are living into.